 Then there is the constant battle for slots, which many believe will save the industry.
-Slots at racetracks in Illinois has an uphill battle itself just to get on the radar.
-Former Illinois Governor Pat Quinn vetoed a gambling bill and it is doubtful is successor Bruce Rauner will consider any time soon with the pension crisis and Illinois in a $9 billion dollar hole.
+Slots at racetracks in Illinois have an uphill battle itself just to get on the radar.
+Former Illinois Governor Pat Quinn vetoed a gambling bill and it is doubtful his successor Bruce Rauner will consider it any time soon with the pension crisis with Illinois in a $9 billion dollar deficit.
 Rauner would consider slots at the racetracks, but more pressing issues will take precedent than the Illinois horse racing industry.

 Finally, we arrive at one of the biggest issues.
 That is the constant battle between Arlington Park and Hawthorne over racing dates and dark dates.
 Arlington constantly requests dates for racing beyond their recent traditional May through September as well as dark “host” dates in their non-racing months.
 The Illinois Racing Board has not let Arlington monopolize the dark “host” periods, which would effectively cut Hawthorne’s racing dates to only a few weeks in the spring and fall.

 As a result, Arlington’s parent company, Churchill Downs Incorporated, has excluded the Illinois Derby run at Hawthorne from being part of the Road to the Kentucky Derby.
 The Illinois Derby had a purse of $750,000 in 2013 and 2014 but has cut it down to $400,000 for 2015 as a result of the casino money no longer being used.